Papua New Guinea | Ceremonial Bone Dagger | Tribal Artifact with Cowrie Shell & Hair | Circa 19th Century

 Cultural Significance

-Among the Sepik River tribes, ceremonial daggers were imbued with spiritual energy and ancestral presence.
-They were used in initiation rites, tribal rituals, and at times in combat, acting as a bridge between the physical and spiritual worlds.
-Human hair details and carved ancestral imagery made such objects rare and powerful, serving as tangible connections to heritage and tribal cosmology.
-This dagger reflects both the sacred role of ritual artifacts and the artistry of Sepik craftsmanship, considered among the most revered in Oceania.
+Among the Sepik River tribes, ceremonial daggers were believed to contain spiritual energy and ancestral presence.
+They were used in initiation rites, ritual ceremonies, and occasionally in combat, acting as symbolic bridges between the physical and spiritual realms.
+The carved ancestral imagery and human hair adornments made such objects powerful markers of heritage and identity.
+This dagger reflects the sacred importance of ritual artifacts and the celebrated craftsmanship of Sepik River cultures.

 Condition

-The dagger is well-preserved with natural patina and minor wear consistent with age and ceremonial use.
-The carved details, cowrie shell inlays, and hair adornment remain intact, affirming its rarity and cultural importance.
+The dagger is well preserved with natural patina and minor wear consistent with age and ceremonial use.
+The carved details, cowrie shell inlays, and hair adornments remain intact, underscoring its rarity and cultural significance.

 Length: 14 in